acetaminophen and tramadolPronunciation

 What should I discuss with my healthcare provider before taking acetaminophen and tramadol?

-You should not use this if you are allergic to acetaminophen (Tylenol, or if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.
+You should not use this if you are allergic to acetaminophen (Tylenol) or tramadol (Ultram), or if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.

 Seizures have occurred in some people taking acetaminophen and tramadol.
 Your risk of a seizure may be higher if you have any of these conditions: